 - 10. The Council will continue to work with partners to support appropriate road schemes such as: - a.
 The Mersey Gateway Bridge - b.
 JIIA of the M56 - c.
-Liverpool John Lennon Airport Eastern Access Transport Corridor
+Liverpool John Lennon Airport Eastern Access Transport Corridor e.
+Reconfiguration / improvement of infrastructure to the south of the SJB.
+Where necessary the routes of these improvements will be protected.

 - 11. Improvements to the following parts of the road network are proposed during the Plan period.

 - a.
 A558 Daresbury Expressway;

 - b.
 Watkinson Way / Ashley Way Gyratory;

 - c.
 A562 Speke Road;

 - d.
 A557 Access improvements; and

-- e.
-Reconfiguration / improvement of infrastructure to the south of the SJB.